AlanReviews/Building-And-Flashing-MicroPython-into-a-STM32-Board/README.md

 	Upon success, the bottom of the message appears as:

-		GEN build-{your-board-model-here}/firmware.dfu
+		GEN build-B_L475E_IOT01A/firmware.dfu
-		GEN build-{your-board-model-here}/firmware.hex
+		GEN build-B_L475E_IOT01A/firmware.hex

-	If you have this message, you have successfully built MicroPython.
+	If you have a similar or exact message, you have successfully built MicroPython.